Our Marquee Service to Get Your Bike Handling the Way You Need

 We give your suspension the same level of work and attention to detail as the factory-level racers that we support.
 Furthermore, we go beyond simply replacing shims; we chamfer and polish any edges of the internal moving parts for smoother oil flow and less friction.
 In effect, this gives better performance and a more predictable end result to our revalve.
 We'll, then, reassemble your suspension using high-quality oils and replace any parts that need it.
 This would include bushings, seals, and springs (should they be required).

 Our guarantee also doesn't finish there.
 It lasts for as long as you own your bike.
-Specifically, this means that if in the future you were to have any factor necessitate internal modification to the same set of suspension we've already revalved—e.g. gain or lose weight, increase your speed or skill—we'll update the valving for the price of a suspension service.
-In summary, you only ever pay for one revalve on any one set of suspension.
+This means that if in the future you were to have any factor necessitate internal modification to the same set of suspension we've already revalved—e.g. gain or lose weight, increase your speed or skill—we'll update the valving for the price of a suspension service.
+You only ever pay for one revalve on any one set of suspension.